canonical/checkbox/docs/tutorial/using-checkbox/basic-remote.rst

 where ``$USER`` is your local user name.

 On the controller terminal, you should get the list of test plans available.
-Go ahead and select the *TODO* test plan, keep all the tests selected and start the test session by pressing ``T``.
+Go ahead and select the "Checkbox Base Tutorial" test plan, keep all the tests selected and start the test session by pressing ``T``.
 All the test cases are being executed, then Checkbox generates the usual text summary as well as the submission files.
 Notice how the output is slightly different:

 .. code-block:: none